 But right now, I’m famished and still standing when I order a pizza back at the brasserie Le Bartavel.
 Beside me sit some fresh-faced hikers, who clearly haven’t been out on the trail yet.
 Perhaps my ragged appearance will give them a sobering dose of respect for these mountains.

-- Robert Brodey is a longtime contributing editor to Outpost Travel Media, and writes regularly about his many trail running adventures around the globe.
+Robert Brodey is a longtime contributing editor to Outpost, and writes regularly about his trail-running adventures around the globe.